salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 		]
 	}
 }
-/* PUT successfully updates article 2 while specificying which version of the document to modify */
+/* PUT successfully updates article 2 while specifying which version of the document to modify */
 ```

 See also [Upserting](pattern/upserting.md)